Cliff Lumsdon Park Revetment Major Maintenance Project

 Notice of Construction

-Signs with detailed construction information will be placed at various locations near the Project Area, including timelines and park closures.
-Letters containing project information will also be circulated to members of the community prior to the start of construction.
-The Notice of Construction will be made available here once it has been circulated.
+Signs have been placed at near the Project Area that include detailed construction information, timelines and park closures.
+Letters containing project information have also be circulated to members of the community.
+The Notice of Construction sign is available here:

 Project Updates